For me, the key to stabilizing my SI joints was to strengthen the muscles around the joint.

 Muscles of the Hip

-And of course, my favorite form of exercise, that I recommend more than anything else, is pool exercise!
-I have found that it’s really the best way to build up muscle strength without doing anything to re-strain your ligaments.
+And of course, one of my favorite forms of exercise is pool exercise!
+I have found that it’s a great way to build up muscle strength without doing anything to re-strain your ligaments.
+Check out my Aquatic Therapy page for more.